-Looking to wake-up your waffle or pancake routine?
-Most of the time, we focus on creating different flavors of batter for things like banana nut waffles or chocolate chip pancakes.
-What about changing the flavor of the syrup?
-This butter pecan syrup recipe will have you rethinking what you put on top of your favorite breakfast delights.
+If you're looking to wake up your waffle or pancake routine, this butter pecan syrup recipe will have you rethinking what you put on top of your favorite breakfast delights.

-Whether you put the butter pecan syrup on top of plain pancakes or waffles or put it on a flavored pancake or waffle, you can make breakfast or brunch super special with a flavored syrup.
-It just adds an extra gourmet touch and makes food that is already amazing even more wonderful.
+This is a way to make breakfast or brunch super special.
+It adds an extra gourmet touch and makes food that is already amazing even more wonderful.

 - 2 cups sugar